Answering Your Frequently Asked Questions

 Personal Questions:

-If you’re interested in some personal stuff, I’ve got 20 random things about me on my about page.
+If you’re interested in more personal stuff, you’ll want to check out my about page plus I’ve got 20 random things about me there.
 (You’ll get to read about how I almost died one day and you’ll never guess what from.)

 To read those, go here: About Me